pulumi/docs/content/product/pulumi-insights.md

     title: A central hub to securely manage all of your environments, secrets, and configurations
     body: |
       Pulumi Insights is an intelligent infrastructure management service to discover, understand, manage, and improve any cloud infrastructure, including resources not provisioned by Pulumi IaC such as AWS CloudFormation, Microsoft ARM, HashiCorp Terraform, or even manually.
 Insights improves security, compliance, and efficiency through AI-powered asset and compliance management.
-    description: |
-        Pulumi Insights is an asset and compliance management service that gives search, compliance remediation, resource visualizations, and AI insights over any infrastructure, including resources not provisioned by Pulumi IaC such as AWS CloudFormation, Microsoft ARM, HashiCorp Terraform, or even manually.
     items:
         - title: Stay Secure
           icon: shield